He started out a couch-surfing throwaway. One day, a painting of his would sell for the highest price ever for an American artist at a public...

 There are many fans of gruesome and gore art who are attracted to the dystopian surrealism of Zdzisław Beksinski.
 After all, he created such a gothic, haunting and stressful ambience in his paintings, making it hard to look away.
 He was a pioneer of Polish contemporary art.
 So, let’s have a look at his life and of course his work!

-Zdzisław Beksiński was born on 24 February 1929 in Sanok, southern Poland.
+Zdzisław Beksinski was born on 24 February 1929 in Sanok, southern Poland.
 He studied architecture at the Krakow University of Technology.
-He survived World War II and continued to draw provocative pieces during Communist times in Poland, when many forms of art were frowned upon, especially by the Soviet Government.
+He survived World War II and continued to draw provocative pieces during communist times in Poland, when many forms of art were frowned upon, especially by the pro-Soviet Government.